Spring 2026 Conversations

 NJIT Weston Hall Gallery, 2nd floor.

-Each of the speakers will address how they engage with communities they work with through the lens of their practice; whether in the arts, urban design and planning, or brownfield clean up and redevelopment.
-Sherri-Ann Butterfield will speak to creating social impact through the arts and how NJPAC leverages the arts to make positive changes in health, education, community development and civic engagement.
-Damon Rich will speak to the practice of urban design and planning that centers engaging with, and empowering, the communities HECTOR works with, from perspectives inside and outside of municipal agencies.
-Dr. Jessica Miller and Dr. Sarah Heck will speak to how the Center for Community Systems (CCS) team, through technical assistance and educational forums, help communities identify pathways for residents and stakeholders to inform decision-making throughout the brownfield redevelopment lifecycle.
+Speakers will address how they engage with communities through their distinct practices in the arts, urban design, and brownfield clean up.
+Sherri-Ann Butterfield of NJPAC will speak to creating social impact through the arts and how NJPAC leverages the arts to make positive changes in health, education, community development and civic engagement.
+HECTOR (Damon Rich / Jae Shin) will address how they plan collaboratively to empower communities.
+Drs.
+Jessica Miller and Sarah Heck will consider how the Center for Community Systems uses technical assistance and educational forums to help communities and individual residents make informed decisions throughout the brownfield redevelopment lifecycle.

 Add to Calendar